-Classifying Lidar with the push of a (few) button(s)!
+Classifying Point Clouds with the Push of a (few) Button(s)!

-If you are working with any type of point cloud data, the Global Mapper Lidar Module is a powerful, must-have add-on to the desktop application.
-One of the standout features of the Module is its ability to automatically identify and apply the appropriate ASPRS classification to each point with a few clicks.
-This blog will walk through the steps required to automatically classify a point cloud.
+If you are working with any type of point cloud data, Global Mapper Pro is a powerful, must-have software.
+One of the standout features is its ability to automatically identify and apply the appropriate ASPRS classification to each point with a few clicks.
+This blog will walk through the basic steps required to automatically classify a point cloud.

-When you begin the auto-classification process and load your point cloud into the software, it is important to know that Global Mapper has the ability to display points in several different ways including by RGB value (if present), intensity, and classification.
+When you load a point cloud into the software, the color of the points is determined by the Color Lidar by dropdown menu.
+Points can be displayed using several different attributes, including elevation (default), intensity, and classification.
 For this process, we will color the Lidar by classification.
 If your point cloud has never been classified, it will look similar to this: